Pike fishing – How to catch Pike

-Pike are cold blooded just like other fish.
+Pike are cold blooded creatures.
 In the winter their metabolism slows down and they become less active, for the angler this means they eat less.
 Pike fishing can be a real challenge when you add in poor weather conditions and flooding.

-After spawning in February to May, a summer of feeding and regaining their strength, make the Pike strong, fit and healthy for the winter.
-A Pike angler has his best sport when catching a Pike at it’s peak, this is when a fish on the bank is an achievement.
+After spawning in February to May, a summer of feeding regaining their strength and condition make the Pike strong, fit and healthy for the winter.
+A Pike angler has his best sport when catching a Pike at it’s peak, this is when a fish on the bank is a real achievement.
 [Top…]

 Pike the hunters

 The Pike is the biggest native UK predator and has been hunting and living in our waters for a good 50,000 years.
 They have an array of senses to detect the presence of prey and Pike can even hunt in coloured water at night.
 Fish make up the bulk of a Pike’s diet, but they will eat amphibians, mammals and birds, as well as their own kind.

 Pike are ambush predators.
 They will hang almost motionless in the water, as if holding their breath, with a fixed gaze on their target.
 The Pike will accelerate from nought to caught in a split second, grasping and swallowing their prey whole.

 In the cold water of winter, the Pike’s digestive process is much slower.
 A Pike may only feed once a week or perhaps even less if conditions are very bad.
 When floods come or the weather is freezing, a healthy Pike can wait it out easily going without food for a month.
 [Top…]